Pauan/ar/lib/nuit/README.md

-Nuit (pronounced "knew it" or "new eat") is a very simple format for describing structured text.
+Nuit (pronounced "knew it" or "new eat") is a format for describing structured text.
 It is short for "Nu Indented Text"

 Nuit attempts to combine the ease-of-use and conciseness of YAML with the simplicity of S-expressions.